 Your Dealer

 Name:

 Address:

+Address.

-Upon delivery of your new Evinrude/Johnson Outboard, complete and sign the form hereunder.
-Your Dealer will take receipt of the form for their records.
+Upon delivery of yo Dealer will take rece ur new Evinrude/Jol ipt of the form for the hnson Outboard, complete and sign the form hereunder.
+You eir records.

 Receipt

 Name:

 Address:

-Owner of Model No
+o wner of Model No:

-Serial No
+Serial No: -

-(To be completed by customer or selling Dealer)
+• (To be completed by customer or selling Dealer)

-features and warranty policy, all of wh has instructed me on the operation, maintenance, safety ich I understand and agree to be bound with.
-I am also satisfied stion of my Evinrude/Johnson Outboard.
+features and warrar nty policy, all of which set-up and inspection is instructed me on the operation, maintenance, safety in I understand and agree to be bound with.
+I am also satisfied on of my Evinrude/Johnson Outboard.
 I have also received a

-Signature

-Date
+Signature:

+Date: